hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-Now back to index.php where we are passing MainService to MainController
+Now, we are back again at index.php.
+Here we are passing MainService to MainController

 ```php
 <?php